September 13, 2020

 A question I am often asked is, how does the Clareblend Mini compare to Nuface and Myolift?
 Here’s my professional opinion based on my experience.

 The microcurrent device stimulates at a cellular level ATP (Adenosine Tri-Phosphate) activity.
 ATP controls muscle contraction, protein synthesis, and muscle re-education.
-Muscle re-education is the process of lengthening or shortening muscles that lift the skin and creates toned muscle and relaxed skin.
+Muscle re-education is the process of lengthening or shortening muscles that lift the skin and create toned muscles and relaxed skin.
 Relaxed skin will feel smoother and look younger.
 Not only will you be able to achieve a more natural contoured look and tighten saggy skin, but you will also feel pampered by the gentle massage while using the device.

 Also, the Nuface runs on a voltage in which you will feel a lot of zapping on your face from its current.
 Many do not use it due to the zapping (called “sparking” in the microcurrent community).
 If you dread using a device, if it is not pleasant, you will NOT use it.
 Devices do not work unless you use them.

 The Clareblend Mini runs at 340 microamps and has a variable frequency.
-The Clareblend Mini’s multiple random frequency modulations aids in an improved lift.
+The Clareblend Mini’s multiple random frequency modulations aid in an improved lift.
 This means you cannot cause muscle fatigue and you can achieve longer-lasting results.
 Some begin to see results within a couple of weeks and with proper ongoing use, improvement will continue.

 The NuFace says to use it daily for 60 days before judging results.
 That’s a lot of treatments!
 Who has time to wait 60 days for results?

-The Clareblend Mini runs on a low voltage circuit for delivery of smooth current.
+The Clareblend Mini runs on a low-voltage circuit for the delivery of smooth current.
 You will never experience zapping.
-It will conduct with water or water-based products but I love using HydraLift Conducting Gel for the additional nourishment to the skin and easier gliding.
-The beeping systems indicates it is conducting and guides you for the lift and hold technique.
+It will conduct with water or water-based products but I love using CBE Botanicals Conducting Gel and Mask for the additional nourishment to the skin and easier gliding.
+The beeping system indicates it is conducting and guides you for the lift and hold technique.
 It comes with printed instructions.